 &lt;sup>2 Fee-related matters, as per paragraph R410.31 of the IRBA Code of Professional Conduct for Registered Auditors.

-The subtitle "Report on the Audit of the Consolidated Financial Statements" is unnecessary in circumstances when the second sub-title "Report on Other Legal and Regulatory Requirements" is not applicable.
+&lt;sup>3 The subtitle "Report on the Audit of the Consolidated Financial Statements" is unnecessary in circumstances when the second sub-title "Report on Other Legal and Regulatory Requirements" is not applicable.